Pro Audio Vocal Condenser Microphone, Multipattern

 4.7/5 Stars From 358 Buyers

 - Best one in its price range.
-Quality at its best, especially at this price range.
+Quality at its best with leading-edge technology for these all-time classic well respected studio microphones.
 All users said that their experience using this microphone allowed them to have high end, studio-quality recording.

 - Flexible, adjustable.
-Most users find the pre-attenuation pad widens the usefulness of this microphone as it allows you to select between 4 pre-attenuation settings.
-They noticed that this microphone gives a number of options on switchable patterns and they enjoyed experimenting with different setups.
+Most users find the pre-attenuation pad widens the usefulness of the AKG C414 XLII large-diaphragm microphone as it allows you to select between 4 pre-attenuation settings.
+They noticed the C414 microphone gives a number of options on switchable patterns and they enjoyed experimenting with different setups.

 - Awesome vocal microphone.
-Users were in awe as this microphone exceeded their expectations.
-Both in singing and speaking, as C414 XLII handles loud and quiet segments without distortion.
-Fantastic with rap vocals too.
+Users were in awe as the AKG microphone exceeded their expectations.
+Both in singing and speaking, as C414 XLII handles loud and quiet segments without distortion providing detailed recording quality.
+Fantastic with rap vocals and modern pop recording too.
+It seems perfectly capable of handling the most demanding music recording tasks.

 - Versatile.
-Vocals, instruments, and even group vocals suit this microphone.
-All users praised the ability of this microphone for their musical instruments.
-A user tagged this microphone as the best fit for his acoustic guitar.
+Vocals, instruments, and even group vocals suit the AKG microphone with a broad dynamic range able to handle most live-sound applications.
+All users praised the ability of the AKG C414 XLII as the perfect setting for their musical instruments.
+A user tagged the C414 as the best fit for his acoustic guitar.

 - Clear, crisp, and bright.
-A lot of reviewers mentioned that this microphone produced sound with clarity and detail that is amazing.
-This microphone boosts the highs above 3 kHz a bit, resulting in a brighter sound.
+A lot of reviewers mentioned that the AKG C414 produced sound with clarity and detail that is amazing.
+This microphone has a sonic character that boosts the highs above 3 kHz a bit, resulting in a brighter sound and slight presence boost.

-- Excellent for professional studios.
+- Excellent for professional studios and audio engineers.
+Working in an ever-demanding recording studio needs to have a good variety of mics with astounding sound quality.
 Users find this microphone to have a similar frequency response to stage-vocal condensers, accentuating sounds, making the sounds much more true and natural.

-- Great for group and live performances.
-C141 XLII was marked by a user as a great stereo pair for a general ensemble.
+- Great for group and live performances and stage microphones.
+C141 XLII was marked by a user as a great stereo pair for a general ensemble and also perfect for distant miking applications to achieve a classic music recording sound.
 Its bass-cut filters excellently removed ambient noise as per reviews.

 - Perfect for home studios.
 Some reviewers said that they did not even have to be in a soundproof area to enjoy the professional sound that they were looking for.